gordicaleksa/pytorch-GAT/README.md

 But you can also use different drawing algorithms like `kamada kawai` (on the right), etc.

 Feel free to go through the code and play with plotting attention from different GAT layers, plotting different node neighborhoods or attention heads.
-You can also easily change the number of layers in your GAT although shallow GNNs tend to perform the best on `small-world`, `homophilic` graph datasets.
+You can also easily change the number of layers in your GAT, although [shallow GNNs](https://towardsdatascience.com/do-we-need-deep-graph-neural-networks-be62d3ec5c59) tend to perform the best on [small-world](https://en.wikipedia.org/wiki/Small-world_network), `homophilic` graph datasets.

 ---